Abdul Hayi Dasti

 Abdul Hayi Dasti is a Pakistani politician who had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Political career

 He was elected to the Provincial Assembly of the Punjab as an independent candidate from Constituency PP-270 (Muzaffargarh-III) in the 2018 Pakistani general election.

 He joined Pakistan Tehreek-e-Insaf (PTI) following his election.

-On 11 September 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar and was appointed as advisor to the Chief Minister on agriculture.
+On 11 September 2018, he was inducted into the provincial Punjab cabinet of Chief Minister Usman Buzdar and was appointed advisor to the Chief Minister on agriculture.

 On 18 May 2023, he left the PTI due to the 2023 Pakistani protests.